Epaphrodite-framework/ysra/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

 ## 👋 About Epaphrodite-framework
-Epaphrodite-Framework combines simplicity, compatibility with Python, support for multiple databases, and a commitment to open-source principles.
+`Epaphrodite-Framework` combines simplicity, compatibility with `Python`, support for `multiple databases`, and a commitment to `open-source` principles.
 It's a promising solution for web programming enthusiasts seeking a flexible, transparent, and evolving development environment.
 Join this passionate community and explore the opportunities that Epaphrodite-Framework can offer for your web projects.

 ## 🚀 Installation